 Virtual Poster Guidelines

 - Posters must be submitted in PDF format via the ABAI portal.
-Instructions on doing so were distributed via email on February 15, 2021 and can be found here.
+Instructions on doing so will be emailed to you and posted here in May.

 - All posters should have a 16:9 aspect ratio.